libp2p/docs/content/concepts/discovery-routing/rendezvous.md

 - optionally provide a maximum number of peers to return;
 - can include a cookie that is obtained from the response to a previous query which would only contain registrations that weren't part of the previous response.
-  > This simplifies real-time discovery as it reduces the overhead of queried peers and allows for
+  > This simplifies discovery as it reduces the overhead of queried peers and allows for
   > the pagination of query responses.

 There is a default peer registration lifetime of 2 hours.
 Peers can optionally specify the